Table of Contents

 The description of attendant symptoms like signs of inflammation (erythema, overheating), pain, pruritus (itching), exudation and burning completes the skin findings.

-The anamnesis is used to clarify the development of the disease and is supposed to lead to a diagnosis, supported by previous findings and other data.
-The anamnesis is also the first important contact to the patients before they undress in order to be examined.
+The anamnesis is used to clarify the development of the disease and is supposed to lead to a diagnosis, supported by previous findings and other relevant data.
+The anamnesis is the first important contact to the patients before they undress for examination.
 It is important to proceed gently and to turn from open, general questions to more “intimate” topics.
 Ask in a specific, unaggressive way.
 When in doubt, the relationship of trust between doctor and patient should not be compromised for the sake of a single question.

 Important questions for the anamnesis